Microwave-to-Optical Quantum Transduction of Photons for Quantum Interconnects: Current status of the microwave-to-optical quantum transduction

 \subsection{Transduction with atomic ensembles}

 Utilizing atomic ensembles for the quantum transduction is based on the idea such that atomic ensembles naturally have energy-level transitions which can be manipulated by microwave and optical fields.
 Therefore, a variety of proposals have been made so far, including ensembles of rare-earth ion dopants, ensembles of neutral atoms, and color centers in diamond.
-In particular, one of the advantages of utilizing the three-level systems such as those of rare-earth dopants is that the intermediate bosonic mode is not required for the microwave-optical quantum transduction, as in the case of the transduction via the electro-optic effect.
+In particular, one of the advantages of utilizing the three-level systems such as those of rare-earth dopants is that the intermediate bosonic mode is not required for the microwave-to-optical quantum transduction, as in the case of the transduction via the electro-optic effect.
 This implies that the thermal noise associated with the intermediate bosonic mode is absent, and the transduction bandwidth is not limited by the loss rate of the intermediate bosonic mode (which is usually the smallest among the loss rates).
+On the other hand, the device size of the ensemble-based transducers tends to be large due to e.g., magnetic field shielding, posing a challenge for scalable on-chip integration.

 For concreteness, here we consider an ensemble of three-level atoms such as the $\Lambda$ system and the V system (with the states $|1\rangle$, $|2\rangle$, and $|3\rangle$) interacting with microwave cavity photons and optical cavity photons, as shown in Fig.~\ref{Fig-Atomic-ensembles}(a).
 We consider the following Hamiltonian of the system \cite{Williamson2014,Khalifa2025}